Convolution Bounds on Quantile Aggregation: Numerical illustration

 \subsection{Convolution bounds on RVaR aggregation}

 For any $t, s$ with $0 \leq t < t+s \leq 1$, we numerically compute the RVaR aggregation value $R_{t,s} (\nu)$, $\nu \in \Lambda_n(\mu)$ with different methods in the homogeneous case, where the marginal distribution is identical and denoted by $\mu$.
-The convolution bound is given by \eqref{eq:prime1} and the true value is approximated by RA.\footnote{Consistent with the literature, we roughly interpreted the upper value produced by RA as a good approximation of the true value of the worst-case RVaR, although no convergence result is established; see also Table \ref{table6}.}
+The convolution bound is given by \eqref{eq:prime1} and the true value is approximated by RA.

 We fix $t+s=0.9$ and change $s \in (0, 0.9)$ to simulate values of $\sup_{\nu \in \Lambda_n(\mu)} R_{t,s} (\nu)$.
 In Figure \ref{fig:rvar_inc} (left panel), we check Theorem \ref{th:qa-4prime} that the convolution bound \eqref{eq:prime1} is sharp for marginals with decreasing densities.
 In Figure \ref{fig:rvar_inc} (right panel), we see that the convolution bound \eqref{eq:prime1} is not sharp for marginals with increasing densities.
 Although this bound is not sharp for increasing densities, the difference is small and it performs quite well numerically.
 Moreover, in Figure \ref{fig:rvar_inc}, the convolution bound \eqref{eq:prime1} is sharp if $t = 0$ (Theorem \ref{th:qa-4prime}) and $s \downarrow 0$ (Theorem \ref{th:qa-4}).